 I don’t need to remind you just how awesome WordPress is.
 You know this already.

-I can clearly remember the first time I started using the platform myself back in 2009.
-A daunting experience at first, but I soon learned just how powerful WordPress really was.
+I can clearly remember the first time I started using WordPress myself back in 2009.

-Since my discovery of WordPress, plugins and a host of awesome themes, I have built every single site that I own, including many clients sites with it.
+Since discovering WordPress for myself, along with all the cool plugins and awesome themes available for it, I have built every single site that I own, including my client's websites with it.

-Yep, I love WordPress and I’m sure you do too.
-Except for one little part of WordPress that I hate, well in fact it’s a pretty big part actually.
+Yep, I love WordPress, however, there is one small part of WordPress that I think sucks.
+Actually, it’s a pretty big part.

-Well this struggle came to an end for me when I discovered Thrive Content Builder, and boy if you haven’t come across this plugin yet, you’re going to love it.
+Well, that struggle came to an end when I discovered Thrive Content Builder, and boy if you haven’t come across this plugin yet, you’re going to love it.

-It was designed to make it easy for anyone wanting to create attractive custom page layouts inside of WordPress, without the need for knowing or writing complicated HTML or CSS.
+It was designed to make creating attractive custom page layouts inside of WordPress, easier.

-The Content Builder plugin is a simple point, drag and drop editor that allows even a complete beginner, to place elements inside any area of a page or blog post within WordPress and make it look awesome.
-And there’s plenty of elements to choose from in the Content Builder plugin.
+The Thrive Content Builder plugin is a simple point, drag and drop editor that allows even a complete beginner, to place elements inside any area of a page or blog post within WordPress and make it look awesome, and without touching a single line of code.

 WYSIWYG = What You See Is What You Get.